-If you haven't already, submit the Free Application for Federal Student Aid (FAFSA) by March 1 and be sure to list Seton Hall’s federal school code (002632).
-Financial Aid Awards are mailed in April to all students who filed the FAFSA.
-Please note: Second degree students are only eligible for student loans.
+If you haven't already, submit the Free Application for Federal Student Aid (FAFSA) as soon as possible and be sure to list Seton Hall’s federal school code (002632).
+Financial Aid Awards are mailed beginning in February to all students who filed the FAFSA.

 Submit all official transcripts for all college-level credit you have earned to the Office of Admissions.
 We will evaluate your transfer credits and provide you with an advanced standing credit evaluation via mail.
 We will accept up to 90 transferable credits (non-remedial, non-vocational credits) for which you have earned a C or better.
 If you earned a B or better in a science course from an accredited 4-year institution, you will receive credit for the equivalent Seton Hall course.
 All other science courses will transfer in as general elective credit, provided they meet the general credit transfer criteria.

 PirateNet is Seton Hall’s online portal and your access to your financial aid, bills, registration and more.
 To access the portal, visit PirateNet.shu.edu.
 Your will be emailed your username and password in March if you have submitted your tuition deposit.